juzyz/JavaFeatures/README.md

 When a stream executes in parallel, the Java runtime divides the stream into multiple sub-streams.
 The aggregate operations iterate over and process these sub-streams in parallel and then combine the results.

 ![SpringBootParallelSteams](https://github.com/juzyz/JavaFeatures/assets/96008515/26235e49-0632-4d81-a212-0fd35600dc1c)

+For a more extensive array of collection stream methods, explore the java.util package in Java, which provides additional utility classes and functionalities.